PhineasPhreak/dotfiles/configs/vscode/README.md

     // Open the Welcome page, with content to aid in getting started with VS Code and extensions.
     "workbench.startupEditor": "welcomePage", // Use "none" for empty welcomepage

+    // Controls tree indentation in pixels
+    "workbench.tree.indent": 15,

+    // Controls whether the tree should render indent guides "workbench.tree.renderIndentGuides": "always",

+    // Controls whether opened editors show as preview editors "workbench.editor.enablePreview": false,

     // Adjust the appearance of the window title bar.
 On Linux and Windows "window.titleBarStyle": "custom",

+    // Adjust the zoom level of the window.
+    // The original size is 0 and each increment above (e.g. 1) or below (e.g. -1)
+    // represents zooming 20% larger or smaller.
+    // You can also enter decimals to adjust the zoom level with a finer granularity "window.zoomLevel": 1,

     // Controls the font size in pixels "editor.fontSize": 14,